top of page

 *How much does it cost?

-Fees are generally determined according to the schedule recommended by the Psychologists' Association of Alberta.
-Alternative fee schedules can be arranged as appropriate, depending on insurance plans, barriers, etc.
+Fees are determined according to the schedule recommended by the Psychologists' Association of Alberta.

 *What do these acronyms/terms mean?